arcade15xyz/book-review/README.md

     }
 ```

-So lets see what all is happening here in **Book model** we make 2 Query Scope Methods in which works as sub part of the other Query Scope Methods and can also be called from outside namely _scopeWithReviewsCount_ and _scopeWithAvgRating_
+So lets see what all is happening here in **Book model** we make 2 Query Scope Methods in which works as sub part of the other Query Scope Methods and can also be called from outside namely _scopeWithReviewsCount_ and _scopeWithAvgRating_ then we can add the ***booted function in model ***

 ## Blade Component - Star rating component